 If there are more ants that you can see, try to catch a few of them to show the vet.
 This may help when treating your leopard gecko.

-Keep an eye on your gecko for symptoms of poisoning or illness, for example lethargy, stumbling, not eating or showing interest in food, and not drinking any water.
+Keep an eye on your gecko for symptoms of poisoning or illness, for example lethargy, stumbling, not eating or showing interest in

 If you see any of these symptoms, get your leopard gecko to a vet as soon as possible.

 Your leopard gecko eating an ant is not all that could happen.
 On some occasions, you may find that ants want to take up residence in your leopard gecko’s vivarium.

 These ants could even attack your gecko in some circumstances and not just cause them illness if fed upon.
 It’s therefore extremely important to get rid of the ants immediately.